DS-CapStone-2023/project-info/weeks/02-Streaming.md

-# Week 2 - Twitter Firehose
+# Week 2 - Streaming

 ## Topics

 This week, we'll be introduced to the paper and prepare to collect a Twitter dataset.
 We'll:

 * get set up to download data from the [Twitter API](https://developer.twitter.com/en/apply-for-access);
-* get set up with [Astra streaming](https://astra.datastax.com/registerStreaming)
 * start reading the paper that we'll base our work in.

 ## Readings